Pio Chapel: Controversy on the chapel’s preservation

 During the early years of the 21st century, news spread out that the chapel has been sold to Architect Gerry Acuzar, president of the New San Jose Builders, Inc. and known for his collection of antique houses which he dismantles and transfer to his estate at Bagac, Bataan (now the Las Casas Filipinas de Acuzar, an open-air museum and hotel-resort).
 Sources tell that the chapel was supposed to be transferred to the 50-hectare property of Architect Acuzar to complete the old town setting of the property that he is developing.
-The news alarmed heritage conservation advocates, stating the heritage structures lose their value when they are removed from the context from which it such buildings are originally built on.
+The news alarmed heritage conservation advocates, stating the heritage structures lose their value when they are removed from the context from which such buildings are originally built on.
 As of writing, the chapel still remains on its original setting.

 2019 Luzon earthquake

 On April 22, 2019, a 6.1 magnitude earthquake struck the island of Luzon in the Philippines, leaving at least 18 dead, three missing and injuring at least 256 others.
-Despite of the epicenter was in Zambales, most of the damage to infrastructure occurred in the neighboring province of Pampanga, which suffered damage to 29 buildings and structures, including chapels and churches.
+Despite the epicenter was in Zambales, most of the damage to infrastructure occurred in the neighboring province of Pampanga, which suffered damage to 29 buildings and structures, including chapels and churches.

 During the 2019 Luzon earthquake, the posts supporting the chapel's facade have crumbled.
 Debris from other parts of the chapel were also found scattered around its perimeter.